 #1 BUY A MIXTURE OF RIPE AND UNRIPE PRODUCE

-When I buy avocados I pick out a handful of ripe one and for the rest I choose ones that are rock solid hard.
-When I get home I put them all in the refrigerator.
+When I buy avocados, I pick out a handful of ripe ones, and for the rest, I choose ones that are rock solid hard.
+When I get home, I put them all in the refrigerator.

 #2 FREEZE IT

 I buy a lot of fresh produce for my kids to munch on for snacks or for certain recipes.
-We eat it fresh for the first few days, or until it is fully ripen, and then I preserve the rest by putting it in the freezer.
+We eat it fresh for the first few days or until it fully ripens, and then I preserve the rest by putting it in the freezer.

-I love to add spinach to our eggs in the morning or in are afternoon smoothies.
+I love to add spinach to our eggs in the morning or in our afternoon smoothies.
 I have noticed that it doesn’t matter if the spinach is fresh or frozen.
-Often our near by grocery store will have a sale on organic spinach and I will buy it all.
+Often our nearby grocery store will have a sale on organic spinach, and I will buy it all.
 I put it in the freezer before it goes bad and grab it out by the handful as needed.

-If I ever see a sale on berries, bananas, or greens I will buy in bulk and freeze it.
-Frozen berries are great for smoothies, snack, or recipes.
-I always use frozen blueberries when I am making muffins and they turn out great!
+If I ever see a sale on berries, bananas, or greens, I will buy in bulk and freeze it.
+Frozen berries are great for smoothies, snacks, or recipes.
+I always use frozen blueberries when I am making muffins, and they turn out great!

-I buy several (by several I mean 20) bunches of unripe bananas at a time, so many that the cashiers questions me on this one too!
+I buy several (by several, I mean 20) bunches of unripe bananas at a time, so many that the cashiers question me on this one too!
 Between the 4 kids using the grocery cart as a jungle gym and the ridiculous amount of produce, I get a lot of attention in the grocery store.
 Ha!

-I leave the bananas on the counter and we eat them until they get overly ripe.
-Then I peel them, break them in half, put them in a gallon size ziplock bag, and then freeze them.
+I leave the bananas on the counter, and we eat them until they get overly ripe.
+Then I peel them, break them in half, put them in a gallon size ziplock bag, and finally freeze them.
 We then use them in smoothies and don’t have fresh bananas until we go to the store again.
 My kids actually love to eat frozen bananas as a snack.